oicr-gsi/shesmu/docs/plugin-pinery.md

-where `provider` is an arbitrary string that will be baked into the `provider` field for `pinery_ius` and `pinery_ius_include_skipped`. `shortProvider` is similar, but will be used in `external_key`. `url` is the address of the Pinery server and `version` provides the Pinery data model version.
+where `provider` is an arbitrary string that will be baked into the `provider` field for `pinery_ius` and `pinery_ius_include_skipped`. `shortProvider` is similar, but will be used in `external_key`. `url` is the address of the Pinery server and `version` provides the Pinery data model version. `timeout` defines the HTTP connection timeout for fetching input information from Pinery, in minutes.

 For each configuration, the names of all and active projects are also available as constants.